Chart Color Schemes

 The level of cultural diversity witnessed in Annandale was found to be above average when compared nationally for a number of language and cultural background related metrics

-Annandale's overseas-born population was found to be above average, comprising 20.1%.
-Additionally, 14.1% spoke a language other than English at home.
-Christianity was the dominant religion in Annandale, accounting for 57.5%, compared to 52.7% across Rest of Qld.
+Annandale's population, born overseas, stands at 20.1%, exceeding the average.
+14.1% speak a language other than English at home.
+Christianity is the predominant religion in Annandale, with 57.5%, compared to 52.7% across Rest of Qld.

 Frequently Asked Questions - Diversity